josenava/bingo-kata/README.md

 - `200` -> number of players.

-Right now all those parameters are passed to `main.php` script but ideally they should be read from a config file which will contain the rules of the US Bingo.
+Right now all those parameters are passed to `main.php` script but ideally they should be read from a config file which will contain the rules of the US Bingo, also some more in depth validation is missing in the config ie: Throwing proper errors when strings are passed instead of int.

 In case you want to use docker, there are a couple of commands in the Makefile:
 - `make start-docker`